Secondly, the Bible clearly teaches that we can definitely know when someone truly gets saved:

 So, if you think you are standing firm, be careful that you don't fall!
 (1 Cor 10:12)

 You will say then, “Branches were broken off so that I could be grafted in.”
 Granted.
 But they were broken off because of unbelief, and you stand by faith.
 Do not be arrogant, but be afraid.
 For if God did not spare the natural branches, he will not spare you either.
 Consider therefore the kindness and sternness of God: sternness to those who fell, but kindness to you, provided that you continue in his kindness.
 Otherwise, you also will be cut off.
 And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again (Rom 11:19-23).

 The teaching of eternal security will set one up for a spiritual fall (1 Cor.
 10:12) and remove this important fear of being cut off from bible salvation (Rom.
 11:19-23).
 May we all take the real gospel of grace seriously and act upon this basic Christian tenet:

 By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise, you have believed in vain (1 Cor 15:2).

 To believe differently from the real gospel is to believe “another gospel” and show yourself condemned by doing so (Gal.
 1:8,9).
 Dear reader, flee as fast as you can from such a local congregation and/or ministry that teaches eternal security.
 You don't want to be held accountable for sharing in its wicked work (2 John 9-11).
+Their teaching is not the doctrine of salvation in scripture.
 GOD BLESS YOU.